TheSongOfEnderion/josee/Chapters/Chapter 3 - Problem with a Teritory (1).md

 '...
 These men must have been desperate.
 They dared to venture into dangerous waters due to the lack of fish in the area.'

-Josee then turned and looked at the local priest.
+Josee turned at the local priest.
 He was a middle-aged man with a goatee, wearing a dark robe and beads.
 He was casting some healing spell.
 His forehead was sweating as a small magic circle of yellow light appeared in his hands.

 "...
 Schulga," Josee spoke.